Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 bash

-mv notes_renamed.txt ~/projects/ # move to a different folder
+mv notes_renamed.txt ~/bash-linux-bioinformatics/data/ # move to a different folder

-cp vs mv: Think of cp as a photocopier — you keep the original.
-Think of mv as physically picking up the file and putting it somewhere else — the original is gone from its starting location.
+cp vs mv in one sentence: cp is a photocopier — you end up with two copies. mv is physically picking up the file and putting it somewhere else — only one copy ever exists.

 03 Deleting files safely